CupOfApplesauce/Mobile-Lovely-Injector/README.md

 Standard Ranked and Legacy Ranked are not playable.
 This is simply because I am using SMODS version 1.0.0-BETA-1814a and not 1.0.0-BETA-1620a.

 All mods:
-Any mod with a config option that requires a restart (including disabling the mod entirely) do not work.
+Any mod with a config option that requires a restart (including disabling the mod entirely) does not work.
 If you want to disable a mod, it's best to just remove it from your mods folder.
 This will require a long reboot once again.

-The specific issues I listed above I believe are related to using a different version of SMODS, but this lovely injector was designed using the latest version.
-I don't believe it will work correctly with any previous version of SMODS.

 I have not tested every possible interaction myself.
 I am only one person.
 So please don't be afraid to report any issues that you may encounter during your play!